Elisabeth Dorothea of Saxe-Gotha-Altenburg: Regent

 Like his father, Louis VII designated his stepmother as regent of Hesse-Darmstadt in his will.
 The Imperial Court (Reichskammergericht) demanded that she reign jointly with a group of councillors led by Weiprecht von Gemmingen, but the politically wise and energetic Elisabeth prevented them from taking their oaths; this relegated them to the position of advisors and allowed her free rein.
 Darmstadt flourished under her rule.

 On the death of William Christoph, Landgrave of Hesse-Homburg in 1681, Elisabeth Dorothea successfully challenged the Homburg branch of the family over ownership of Bingenheim Castle, claiming that the area rightfully belonged to the Darmstadt branch because it had been given to Princess Sophia Eleonore of Hesse-Darmstadt as a dowry when she married William Christoph, Landgrave of Hesse-Homburg.

 After her son attained his majority in 1688, she retired to her dower lands in Butzbach but offered her help in the government to her son, who refused.
 She died in Butzbach in 1709.

-She kept a diary for some time before abandoning it in 1667.
-Although she left only 52 pages worth of entries, the diary is considered a valuable view into the world of the German courts.
+Elisabeth Dorothea kept a diary that covers 52 volumes and has been preserved without gaps since 1667.
+It is one of the most extensive diary projects by a dynastic personality that describes politics and court life, and is considered a valuable view into the world of the German courts.